Skip to content Skip to main navigation Report an accessibility issue

 Advanced Courses

-The study of paleosols (fossil soils) throughout geologic time.
-Topics include an overview of soil formation and major soil processes, field and laboratory techniques in paleopedology, the use of paleosols as paleoenvironmental indicators and stratigraphic markers, as well their application in paleogeographic, paleoecologic, and paleoclimatic reconstructions.
-Lecture, laboratory, and field trips.
+An investigation of soils in the modern and geologic record.
+Topics include an overview of soil formation and major soil processes, field and laboratory techniques in the study of soils and paleosols, impacts of environmental and climatic change on soil systems, as well as the use of paleosols in paleoenvironmental and paleoclimatic reconstructions.
+Undergraduate and graduate students.